About

 The experience with analog electronics does not stop at audio, as one of Maurizio’s hobbies is repairing and restoring vintage test equipment.
 His personal collection includes oscilloscopes, curve tracers, signal generators, current sources, multimeters, VTVMs, and power supplies.
 His time spent inside of test equipment paved the way for a solid understanding of how they function.

 Alongside his love for electronics, Maurizio is a Classical Guitarist and Tubist, and studied at York University under renowned guitarist Brian Katz.
 He graduated from York University in 2020 with a Bachelor of Fine Arts, Specialized Honors in Music.
-He enjoys all genres of music and directs the brass quintet, Bach on Brass, where he plays tuba and arranges most of the music for the group.
-He also performs in the jazz combo ‘Tranzzit’, playing electric and classical guitar.
+He enjoys all genres of music and directed the brass quintet, Bach on Brass, where he played tuba and arranged most of the music for the group.

-His shop is located in Mississauga, Ontario, Canada.
+His shop is located in Hamilton, Ontario, Canada.